theradest1/Universal-Multiplayer-2/Docs.md

 If they are not on the same network, the server-client will also need to port forward.
 Look at the basic info for more info on that.

+It should be done, and you will see the other player after joining with the correct ip.
+I say this in the basic info too, but if one of the clients are full screen, the other client doesnt send network messages.
+This sometimes makes it so the other client doesnt immedietly spawn in, so just make the windows not full screen

 <br></br>
 ## **Basic info for docs:**
 - All Universal Multiplayer scripts start with the prefix UM2_